Table of contents

 4. Gather Customer Feedback

 To continuously improve your communication and drive engagement, collect customer feedback.
-Run an automatic CSAT survey after support interactions across touchpoints — like email or live chat.
+Run an automatic CSAT survey after support interactions across touchpoints — like email , live chat or digital business cards with customer care contact details

 When you track the CSAT metric, you’ll have the data to improve your support processes accordingly.
 Say you find out that a particular agent has low CSAT scores.
 You can dig deeper to uncover why — probably, the agent typically responds late or inattentively.
 Or maybe the rep focuses on technical issues, and there’s a broken product feature that has been disrupting user experiences.
 Whatever the problem may be, fixing it will help you communicate with customers better.